Rthorpesr/TrainSchedule/README.md

 Purpose:
-Create a train schedule application that incorporates a Firebase hosted database at captures the arrival and departure times of the trains.
+Create a train schedule application that incorporates a Firebase hosted database thatcaptures the arrival and departure times of the trains.
 Using these times, the arrival time of the next train of that particular train, say the (A-Train) is calculated and shown on screen.
 To see the app visit: https://rthorpesr.github.io/TrainSchedule/

 How it works: